intel/virtual-storage-manager/INSTALL.md

 #Login the webUI

-After the command is finish executing, to check if you have setup the controller correctly, do the following step:
+After the command is finished executing, to check if you have setup the controller correctly, do the following steps:

 1. Access http://vsm controller IP/dashboard/vsm.(for example http://192.168.123.4/dashboard/vsm)
 2. User name: admin